COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 At the start of the pandemic and subsequent stay-at-home order, many believed introverts would fare better than their extroverted friends who thrive on social interaction.
 “Introverts, check on your extroverted friends.
 They are not OK,” quickly became a popular social media meme at the start of the pandemic.

-But a recent study suggests the opposite, according to a Forbes article.
+But a 2020 study suggests the opposite, according to a Forbes article.
 The study, conducted by Virginia-based research consultancy, Greater Divide, surveyed 1,000 American adults and found that those who scored higher on the measure of extroversion were less likely to be experiencing mental health issues due to stay-at-home or quarantine measures.

 Some experts contribute the surprising results to extroversion being associated with more positive emotions, optimism and resiliency, while introversion has been linked to more nervousness and fear.
 The uncertainty of this pandemic may be more difficult for introverts.